znuny/Znuny4OTRS-EnableFAQRichText/README.md

 Znuny4OTRS - EnableFAQRichText
 ==============================
-This package enables richtext for FAQ, eve if richtext is disabled in OTRS.
+This package enables richtext for FAQ even if richtext is disabled in OTRS.

 **Installation**